 A bridal shower is a joyous celebration and one of the most important events leading up to the wedding day.
 It's a time when the bride's loved ones—usually the bridal party and other close friends and family members—shower her with love during a day full of refreshments and bites, speeches and toasts, and games and activities.

-While a bridal shower is more laid-back than a wedding, planning one can still be a bit daunting with numerous details to arrange.
-We consulted with party planning expert Christine Kovacs Forster for insight and tips on how to tackle all your bridal shower tasks.
-“Combining thought, creativity, originality, and not going crazy with the budget can be a challenge,” she said.
+While a bridal shower is more laid-back than a wedding, planning one is still a big undertaking with numerous details to coordinate.
+To ensure that your planning process goes as smoothly as possible. we speak with party planning expert Christine Kovacs Forster for insight and tips on how to tackle all your bridal shower tasks.
+“Combining thought, creativity, originality, and not going crazy with the budget can be a challenge,” she says.
 “Create a checklist for yourself and mark a couple of items off every week to keep it manageable.”

 Meet the Expert

 Christine Kovacs Forster is the President of the event planning company My Big Day.
 For the past 14 years, she’s planned events of all shapes and sizes, including numerous bridal showers.

 Read on for Forster’s ultimate bridal shower timeline and checklist.

 Three Months Before